Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Results

-Radiologists did take note of hallucinatory effects introduced by the submission models.
-Figure \ref{fig:hallucination} shows hallucination examples from all three tracks.
 In some cases methods created artifact-mimics.
 In other examples, models morphed an abnormality into a more normal brain structure, such as a sulcus or vessel.
 Finally, we observed at least one example combining these two where an artifact was created at some intermediate layer of a model and then processed by the remaining portions of the network into a normal structure mimic.